What is Interest Coverage Ratio?

 By the end of Year 5, EBITDA is growing at 12.0% year-over-year (YoY), EBIT is growing by 9.5%, and Capex is growing at 13.0%, which shows how the company’s operations are growing.

 However, the pace of the required reinvestments (i.e. Capex) to fund the growth is also rapidly increasing in line with the EBITDA growth.

 In contrast, the company’s total interest expense is declining from $30m in Year 0 to $20m by the end of Year 5, suggesting the company’s debt principal is declining, which directly leads to lower interest expense since interest is a function of the amount of the outstanding debt principal.

 Once all the forecasted years have been filled out, we can now calculate the three key variations of the interest coverage ratio.

 For each variation, we’ll divide the appropriate cash flow metric by the total interest expense amount due in that particular year.

-- EBITDA Interest Coverage Ratio: 2.0x → 4.4x
+- EBITDA Coverage Ratio: 2.0x → 4.4x

-- EBIT Interest Coverage Ratio: 1.3x → 2.7x
+- EBIT Coverage Ratio: 1.3x → 2.7x

-- (EBITDA – CapEx) Interest Coverage Ratio: 1.2x → 2.5x
+- (EBITDA – Capex) Coverage Ratio: 1.2x → 2.5x

-Given the outpacing of EBITDA vs EBIT and the growth of CapEx being on par with the growth of EBITDA, the EBITDA variation of the calculated interest coverage ratio is the highest, whereas the (EBITDA – CapEx) variation is the lowest of the three types, with the EBIT variation coming in the middle.
+Given the outpacing of EBITDA vs. EBIT and the growth of Capex being on par with the growth of EBITDA, the EBITDA variation of the calculated interest coverage ratio is the highest, whereas the (EBITDA – Capex) variation is the lowest of the three types, with the EBIT variation coming in the middle.